Elan456/fastquadtree/docs/quickstart.md

 ## Track Python objects when you need them

 Turn on object tracking to bind your own objects to ids.
-Delete by object in O(1).
+Object lookups for deletion are O(1).

 ```python
 qt = QuadTree((0, 0, 1000, 1000), capacity=16, track_objects=True)